"Baseball fans love numbers. They love to swirl them around their mouths like Bordeaux wine." - Pat Conroy

 Sabermetrics is the study of baseball using statistics.
 The term is attributed to Bill James, the field's most celebrated author, and is derived from the acronym "SABR", for the Society for American Baseball Research.

-James, who has recently parlayed his fame into a special advisory role with the Boston Red Sox, is only the most notable (and perhaps prolific) in a long list of people who have published sabermetric works of significance.
+James, who parlayed his fame into a special advisory role with the Boston Red Sox, is only the most notable (and perhaps prolific) in a long list of people who have published sabermetric works of significance.
 James began publishing his annual Baseball Abstract books in the mid-1970s.

 "I don't understand.
 All of a sudden, it's not just BA and Runs Scored, it's OBA.
 And what is it with O P S ?" - Harold Reynolds in 2004